Our Collection: Firemarks

 The insurance companies created their own fire departments to respond to fires at their clients’ properties.
 To prove that they were insured, the companies designed marks, usually made of lead, with their company logos as well as the actual insurance policy number stamped into the mark.

-The marks were attractively painted as well as being important to the well being of the insured property.
+As well as being important to the well-being of the insured property, the marks were also decorative.

 Soon companies were providing mutual aid responses at the insured properties of other insurance companies.

-By the mid 18th century the insurance company fire departments responded to all homes and properties, whether insured or not, and were able to cover their costs by law suits or by utilizing local government units.
+By the mid 18th century, the insurance company fire departments responded to all homes and properties, whether insured or not, and were able to cover their costs with lawsuits or by utilizing local government units.

 American Marks